January 3, 2021

 “Put your savings into an account that earns interest, doesn’t sting you with monthly fees or requires you to deposit regular amounts – like ME’s online savings account,” she advised.

 If you are earning cash-in-hand, or you’re not sure whether you’re being paid correctly, joining a union like Hospo Voice could the answer.
-Union membership might seem like an extra expense, but Hospo Voice membership is only $9.99 a month.
+Union membership might seem like an extra expense, but Hospo Voice membership starts at just $9 a month.
 Our members know how much pay they should get and how to make sure they get it.
 Joining could be your ticket to instant savings!

 Get the latest news.
 Delivered fresh to your inbox.